 As you get into the upper price tiers of pellet grills, this is where the long term investment is so important to consider.
 First, these pellet smokers are loaded with options off the shelf that you would otherwise have to add on.

 - WiFi ready temperature control you can manage from your phone as well as high quality probes that can handle heat and repeated use.

 - Searing and Grilling Options with recorded temperature ranges up to 600 degrees F (We have had ours up to 625) with well thought out design that allows high heat/searing while minimizing flare ups and potential grease fires.

-- Cold smoker features
+- Cold smoker features.

-- Extra shelf space
+- Extra shelf space.

 The MAK Two-Star General ($2,999 retail) is our go to grill in this category.
 It is also American made and hand welded.
 The “General” line of grills all come with high quality off the shelf parts.
 They include all the primary features of their lesser priced cousins, and all the high quality features you would expect.
 It’s a beautiful grill and the one we cook on.